Further Research and Effort

-- What information should be hidden from view?
+- What information should be visible in view?
 A Digital Identity Document may hold multiple images, for example – used for different purposes.
-A high-resolution image may be appropriate for official use and a lower-resolution image for visual display.
+A high-resolution image may be appropriate for official use, and a lower-resolution image for visual display.

 No Device/No Smartphone

-The majority of Digital Wallet activity is best suited for Smartphones.
-That leaves out any people who don’t have access to a Smartphone.
-This means that Digital Wallet capabilities could create an exclusion barrier for the demographics that don’t have devices.
+The majority of Digital Wallet activity is best suited for Smartphones, leaving out any people who don’t have access to a Smartphone.
+As a result, Digital Wallet capabilities could create an exclusion barrier for the demographics that don’t have devices.

 Research is needed to understand what options are available to those who don’t have devices capable of being a full Digital Wallet.

-The hope behind these Pseudo-Guardian use cases is that control will be handed over to the individual Identity Owners in time.
-Where that isn’t happening we can expect challenges to be issued.
+The hope behind these Pseudo-Guardian use cases is that Company/Organization will hand over control to the individual Identity Owners in time.
+Where that isn’t happening, we can expect challenges to be issued.

-The challenge to hand over control may very well create new business capabilities.
-We can imagine asking an insurance company to “take care of this for me” and handing over a key set of information (e.g. receipts for major purchases of items in your house) – and that there are legal assurances that the insurance company will do things properly.
+The challenge of handing over control may very well create new business capabilities.
+We can imagine asking an insurance company to “take care of this for me” and handing over a critical set of information (e.g. receipts for significant purchases of items in your house) – and that there are legal assurances that the insurance company will do things properly.

 Guardianship & Delegation

 While the theoretical concepts behind Delegation and Guardianship are becoming understood, there are no working examples in the wild that perform with a Digital Wallet.
-Manual processes are currently in use all over and range from highly formalized through to completely ad hoc and informal.
+Manual processes are currently in use and range from highly formalized to completely ad hoc and informal.

-Experimentation and learning is needed to deeply understand the key requirements that will enable Guardianship and Delegation use cases with a Digital Wallet.
+Research and experimentation are needed to comprehensively understand the key requirements that will enable use cases with a Digital Wallet.
 Many questions remain unanswered at this time.
 Therefore early R&D is required to gain answers to these questions.

-- Impact – what processes, people, and technology areas of your world (personal or business) will be impacted if you use digital approaches for Delegation or Guardianship.
+- Impact.
+Guardianship & Delegation will impact what processes, people, and technology areas of your world (personal or business) if you use digital approaches for Delegation or Guardianship?

-- Security – allowing a painful process to be automated may be the wrong approach.
-Friction in current Delegation and Guardianship processes may be a very important feature.
+- Security.
+Allowing a painful process to be automated may be the wrong approach.
+Friction in current Delegation and Guardianship processes may be a critical feature.
 Automating the process could make taking over a more attractive prospect.

 - When are we acting on someone’s behalf?
 As a Person?
 As an Organization?

-- What mandate – legal or otherwise – are you operating under?
-How has the Person or Organization that you are acting for delegated their authority to you?
+- What mandate are you operating under, legally or otherwise?
+How has the person or organization you act for delegated authority to you?

-- How do you return control back to a Person?
+- How do you return control to a Person?

 - How do you take necessary control from a Person who is unwilling (e.g. under court order)?
 Further, can your Organization support such a requirement?

 The following questions may help understand the current limitations of digital Guardianship (see 4.3.21.
-Manage Guardianship & Delegation Guardianship and Delegation) – particularly in relation to a Digital Wallet.
+Manage Guardianship & Delegation Guardianship and Delegation) – particularly concerning a Digital Wallet.

 - How can a court order be imposed on a Wallet that is in control of a Person who requires Guardianship?
-Imagine an ill person who has, according to a court ruling, lost the capacity to manage their affairs.
-What control would allow for this – or should it ever be allowed?
+Imagine an ill person who has lost the capacity to manage their affairs according to a court ruling.
+What power would allow for this – or should it ever be allowed?

-- How can you be assured that a Guardian has fully relinquished control of a Digital Wallet?
+- How can you be assured that a Guardian has relinquished control of a Digital Wallet?
 Can they use some recovery mechanism to reassert control if they control some historic keys?

-- How can a Guardian hand over all or some control to a Dependent – or to another Guardian?
+- How can a Guardian hand over all or some control to a Dependent or another Guardian?
 The cryptographic control points get complicated quickly here.

-In order for People or Organizations to use Digital Wallets for Delegation we need to understand how certain things can be done – in a standard way.
-Whether the standard is formal (de jure) or informal (de facto) research is needed to understand the following:
+For People or Organizations to use Digital Wallets for Delegation, we need to understand how certain things can be done – in a standard way.
+Whether the standard is formal (de jure) or informal (de facto), research is needed to understand the following:

-- What is being delegated and how does a service that supports delegation express the “capabilities” that can be delegated?
+- What are the tasks delegated?
+And how does a service that supports delegation express the “capabilities” that People or Organizations can delegate?
 Then how does a person get those capabilities assigned (delegated) to them?

 - What approaches fit best into a Personal or Corporate Delegation case?